 Interconnection Standards for Net-Metered Systems 150 kW or less

-Vermont requires electric utilities to offer net metering to all customers with photovoltaic (PV) systems, wind-energy systems, fuel cells or biomass-energy systems until the cumulative generating capacity of net-metered systems equals 4% of a utility's peak demand.
-The maximum system capacity for net metered systems is 500 kW.
+Vermont requires electric utilities to offer net metering to all customers with solar photovoltaic (PV) systems, wind energy systems, fuel cells, or biomass energy systems until the cumulative generating capacity of net-metered systems equals 15% of a utility's peak demand.
+The maximum system capacity for net-metered systems is 500 kW.
 Interconnection of net-metered systems rated 150 kW or less are subject to the requirements described Appendix A of the net metering rules (5.100).

-Net-metered PV systems must conform to applicable electrical safety, power-quality and interconnection requirements established by the National Electrical Code (NEC), the Institute of Electrical and Electronic Engineers (IEEE) and Underwriters Laboratories (UL).
-A utility may not charge additional standby, capacity or interconnection fees, or fees or charges other than the customary minimum monthly fee.
+Net-metered solar PV systems must conform to applicable electrical safety, power quality, and interconnection requirements established by the National Electrical Code (NEC), the Institute of Electrical and Electronics Engineers (IEEE), and Underwriters Laboratories (UL).
+A utility may not charge additional standby, capacity, or interconnection fees, or fees or charges other than the customary minimum monthly fee.